nt1analytics/Project-2/README.md

 Then a proper postgresSQL protocol, username and password were utlities to fulfill the credential requirements.

-Next, the engine is used to populate all the SQL tables.
+Next, the engine is used to upload all the SQL tables.